smolnar/squire/README.md

 end

 Configuration.nested.d # => 4
+Configuration.nested.c # => 3

 # or

 Configuration.config.nested.d # => 4
+Configuration.config.nested.c # => 3
 ```

 After including `Squire::Base`, you can access `squire` and `config`, but you dont have to write `Configuration.config.a` to access settings, just type `Configuration.a` and the call gets delegated to `config`.

-Default namespace set by `base` option in `squire.namespace` is used for merging default values for all namespaces, since they get overriden by YAML and other parsers ([Settingslogic issue])[https://github.com/binarylogic/settingslogic/issues/21].
+Default namespace set by `base` option in `squire.namespace` is used for merging default values for all namespaces, since they get overriden by YAML and other parsers.
+For more information, see [Settingslogic issue](https://github.com/binarylogic/settingslogic/issues/21).

 ## Contributing